-We use PayPal, Venmo, and ApplePay to securely process credit cards and electronic payments.
+We accept ApplePay, Google Pay, Venmo, and PayPal to securely process credit cards and electronic payments.
 Checks and cash are also accepted.

 Payment is required at the end of your session.
 If prints are ordered, payment is due when the order is placed.

 These days many customers want to have digital images from their session.
 We try to honor their request but warn that this practice has both advantages and disadvantages.